G{\aa}rding Polynomials: Acknowledgments

-The first named author would like to thank Alice Chang for introducing the fundamental work of Gårding \cite{Gar59} to him many years ago.
-Both authors thank Gang Tian for encouragement.
-Both authors thank June Huh for his interest and for the suggestion to explore applications in matroid theory.
-Both authors thank Shouda Wang for collaboration on the material presented in Appendix C. Both authors thank Botong Wang for his interest and discussion.
-The first named author thanks Renbo Zhao for discussion and Haoran Wu for assistance with computations.
-The second named author thanks Yibo Gao, Tao Gui, Thuy-Duong Vuong, Suhan Zhong for discussion.
+The first-named author thanks Alice Chang for introducing him to Gårding's foundational work~\cite{Gar59} many years ago.
+Both authors thank Gang Tian for his encouragement, June Huh for his interest and for suggesting the exploration of applications in matroid theory, Shouda Wang for discussions and collaboration, including on the material presented in Appendix~C, and Botong Wang and Jian Xiao for their interest and helpful discussions.
+The first-named author also thanks Renbo Zhao for discussions and Haoran Wu for assistance with computations.
+The second-named author thanks Yibo Gao, Tao Gui, Thuy-Duong Vuong, and Suhan Zhong for helpful discussions.